macieklamberski/frontkit/README.md

   "adapter": "rsync",
   "root": "preview",
   "port": 22,
-  "hostname": "frontline.com",
+  "hostname": "domain.com",
-  "destination": "/var/www/frontline.com",
+  "destination": "/var/www/domain.com",
   "incremental": true
 }
 ```

 ## Requirements

-The following software needs to be installed before using Frontline.
+The following software needs to be installed before using Frontend.
 These installations need to be done just once so you can skip this section if you have the software already installed.

 First is Node.js, so you can work with `npm`, Node package manager.
 You can install it from [pre-built installer](http://nodejs.org) or using Homebrew: